 Peter Rawlinson was one of Australia's leading biologists and conservationists.
 He died on the island of Anak Krakatau, Indonesia, on 11 April 1991, while engaged in research fieldwork.
 He was only 48 years old.

 This award was established in recognition of Peter's outstanding contribution as an environmental campaigner, researcher, teacher – as well as his tireless work for many conservation organisations, especially ACF, where he was Vice-President, Treasurer and Councillor.

 Hamish Cumming is a Darlington farmer and mechanical engineer who has worked tirelessly for three decades to conserve Brolga populations and their habitats.
 On his 4,500 acre property he has conserved a large area of wetland habitats and native grasslands that contribute significantly to the region’s biodiversity.

 These wetlands are home to several nesting pairs of Brolgas and include two significant flocking sites.
-In the past 15 years, he has been integral in raising awareness of the conservation plight of Brolgas and the need to protect them from inappropriately located development projects in the region, particularly wind farms.
+In the past 15 years, he has been integral in raising awareness of the conservation plight of Brolgas and the need to protect them.

 Brolgas are listed as Endangered under the Victorian Flora and Fauna Guarantee Act (FFGA) and there are only a few hundred nesting pairs left in southwest Victoria.